scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ```

+**Result of Augmentation**

 ![alt text][augmentation]

-#### 3. Increased Data size to fullfill imbalanced data size over traffic sign label.
+### 2.3.
+Increased Data size to fullfill imbalanced data size over traffic sign label.
-As shown in the previous section, traffice sign data has strong data bias which means there are mounts of speed limit sign boards other than small data set of road construction sign.
-If we proceed to raw train biased data volume per each label, then classifier will be out of right descision to determine undermined class label image, also might return inaccurate class label for unidentified images or tweeked images.
+As indicated in the previous section, traffice sign data has strong data bias which means there are mounts of speed limit sign boards other than small data set of road construction sign.
+If we proceed to train biased data, then final classifier model will be out of right descision to determine small amount of label image, also might return inaccurate results for unidentified images or tweeked images.

-The below is result graph after I have adjusted balancing data.
+To overcome biased data image, I have intentionally increased small amount of label image, so that all labels are equally distributed.

 ![alt text][balanced_label]

-#### Desgined Model & Hyper Parameters, Adjustment
+### 2.4 Desgined Model Architecture

-I have tested 3 different model types to tain TrafficSign (Augmentation Image)
+I have tested 2 different model types to tain TrafficSign (Augmentation Image)

-#### 1.0 Standard LeNet Model
+#### a.
+Standard LeNet Model

 | Layer         		|     Description	        	|
 |:---------------------:|:---------------------------------------------:|